 I remove each battery once I see the green light come on steady on the charger.
 This means my batteries are fully charged.
 If you forget to take the battery out for a few days no damage will occur.

-Ryobi battery says fully charged
+Ryobi battery says fully charged but wont work.

 If the green light comes on as soon as you have plugged in the battery you most probably have one or more defective cells inside the battery pack.
 You will have to replace the battery or open up the battery pack to find the faulty cell and try and jumpstart it.